JPAKhalife/SYSC3110Project/README.md

 Known issues:
 - Exchanging letters with the bag requires players to start with the highest index and work their way down, to avoid IndexOutOfBounds exception
+- An empty line is occasionally created during the player's input, which requires "Enter" to be pressed.
+This is done to avoid buffering issues where the player's input is overwritten by the newline character of their previous input